 14)Discuss the importance of differing levels of human capital to the distribution of jobs and

 15)Discuss the decision-making process involved in both public and private investments in

 16)Introduce the notion of a heterogeneous labor supply and job content to the discussion of

 17)Examine the theoretical underpinnings of segmented labor markets.

 18)Compare human capital and segmented labor market theories of wage determination and

 5. Assessment Measures

-Students will be evaluated on the basis of tests, homework problems, other assignements, and class participation.
-The individual professor will determine the respective weights of each test and assignment.
+Students may be evaluated on the basis of tests, homework problems, other assignements, and class participation.

 6. Other Course Information